Virginia Federal Criminal Lawyer

-Federal defense attorneys understand that the burden of proof lies on the federal prosecutors, and they work aggressively to challenge any evidence presented by the U.S. attorneys.
-You can also visit our DC federal criminal defense attorney page for more information on that office.
+Federal defense attorneys understand that the burden of proof lies on the federal prosecutors, and they work aggressively to challenge any evidence presented by the US attorneys.
+You can also visit our Fairfax federal criminal defense attorney page for more information on that office.

 Security clearances are not only for high ranking and top-secret positions.
 It seems like more and more professions are turning to security clearance these days, making the application and hiring process all the more difficult for people.
 If you have a conviction on your record, you may think the security clearance requirements will automatically exclude you from your potential dream job – but, this does not have to be the case.

-Having handled many cases involving security clearances and Virginia criminal charges, our attorneys understand your concerns and know your options.
+Having handled many cases involving security clearances and Virginia criminal charges, our federal criminal attorneys understand your concerns and know your options.
 Call them today for a free initial consultation on your case to see how they might be able to help you.

 Below are just a few different jobs that now require some level of security clearance: